Framartin/text-mining-tv-news-fr/README.md

 - [x] check duplicates in dates.
 Some TV news are duplicated (2 URL for the same emission).
 Create an emission table with unique constraint on `(channel, type, date)`
 - [x] ~~Is TF1 speaker field reliable?~~ NO: [Counterexample](http://lci.tf1.fr/jt-we/videos/2012/le-13heures-du-1er-juillet-7394672.html)
+- [ ] Night edition of fr3 have 2 hours.
+Need to change the `soir` type, because it fails with the unique contraint on `(channel, type, date)`

 ## License